 All About the Roof Installation Process

-Whether you’ve hired a professional or plan to install a roof yourself, understanding the steps involved will help you ensure your new roof is properly installed.
+Whether you’ve hired a professional or plan to install a roof yourself, understanding the roof installation process and steps involved will help you ensure your new roof is properly installed.
 Here’s an overview of the installation steps for two different types of roofs on your home.

 Removing the Old Roofing